-You must take your Ford vehicle to an authorized Ford dealer for warranty repairs.
-While any Ford dealership handling your vehicle line will provide warranty service, we recommend you return to your selling dealer who wants to ensure your continued satisfaction.
-Please note that certain warranty repairs require special training and/or equipment, so not all dealers are authorized to perform all warranty repairs.
-This means that, depending on the warranty repair needed, you may have to take your vehicle to another dealer.
-A reasonable time must be allowed to perform a repair after taking your vehicle to the dealership.
+You must take your Ford vehicle to an authorized dealer for warranty repairs.
+While any authorized dealer handling your vehicle line will provide warranty service, we recommend you return to your selling authorized dealer who wants to ensure your continued satisfaction.
+Please note that certain warranty repairs require special training and/or equipment, so not all authorized dealers are authorized to perform all warranty repairs.
+This means that, depending on the warranty repair needed, you may have to take your vehicle to another authorized dealer.
+A reasonable time must be allowed to perform a repair after taking your vehicle to the authorized dealer.
 Repairs will be made using Ford or Motorcraft parts, or remanufactured or other parts that are authorized by Ford.